 Devotions, Family Devotionals

 Prayer:

 Jesus, help our family trust You with all our hearts.
-When we feel uncertain, remind us that Your wisdom is greater than ours.
-Teach us to rely on You in every decision and walk forward together in faith.
+When we do not understand, remind us that You know what is best.
+Teach us to rely on Your wisdom and walk in faith together each day.
 Amen.

+Devotions, Family Devotionals